 3. It’s Actionable

 NPS data isn’t complicated.
-You’ll receive your customers’ comments and the reasons for their score in real-time, allowing you to act immediately to reduce churn and foster customer loyalty.
+You’ll receive your customers’ comments and the reasons for their scores in real-time, allowing you to act immediately to reduce churn and foster customer loyalty.

 Actionable data also means you can dig deeper into root causes, solve problems together with your clients, drive new sales, and lift responsiveness by proving to your customers that their voice matters.